Our Facebook page is where you’ll find the latest news about both the charity and research into ICP.

 We strongly recommend that you read the information at About ICP before asking a question, as there is a very good chance that you will find the answer to your question there.

-In order to join some of our groups, you may have to answer one or more questions to ensure that you are joining a group that is appropriate for you.
+To join some of our groups, you may have to answer one or more questions to ensure that you are joining a group that is appropriate for you.
 Please ensure that you answer the questions!
 Note: Unfortunately, because of a Facebook error some people do not see the questions.
 If this happens to you, send an email to email@example.com so that we can bypass the problem.

 ICP Support’s main Facebook support group is a worldwide closed group, which means that only members of the group can see your posts.